 There are different ways for price scoring to be calculated, and it will always be clearly stated in the document pack which method the buyer will be using.

 By far the most common way is for the prices of the bidders to be compared against each other and for the lowest overall price to be awarded the full allocation of marks.
 The other bidders will be awarded marks in proportion to their price versus the lowest price.

-It’s worth noting that often there will be maximum price set by the buying authority and any bids that are over this won’t be considered.
-For some projects the authority has a pretty good idea on where costs should be and the maximum price will be set quite keenly.
+It’s worth noting that often there will be a maximum price set by the buying authority and any bids that are over this won’t be considered.
+For some projects, the authority has a pretty good idea of where costs should be and the maximum price will be set quite keenly.

 Unlike price, quality is usually evaluated in absolute terms, meaning that each submission is assessed independently of the others.

-For quality, there will be number of questions each with its own weighting to reflect the importance of that answer.
+For quality, there will be a number of questions each with their own weightings to reflect the importance of the answers.

 For each question you can be awarded a score of anywhere between 0-5, based on the quality of each answer and there are five questions in total.

 Once your price and quality score have been calculated they will be combined and the bidder(s) with the highest overall score will be the winner(s).